Weak units, universal cells, and coherence via universality for bicategories: Introduction

 So we favour spaces of cells with many inputs and many outputs, but apart from the added complexity in the combinatorics of cell shapes, this choice presents several technical subtleties.
 If we simply allow unrestricted $\omega$-categorical shapes, we obtain the category of polygraphs or computads \cite{burroni1993higher,street1976limits}, which, unlike one would expect, is not a presheaf category, as shown by Makkai and Zawadowski \cite{makkai2008category}.

 In \cite{cheng2012direct}, Cheng pointed at 2-cells with degenerate, 0-dimensional boundaries as the source of this failure.
-These combinatorial objects simply do not reflect our intuition, that of topological disks with their boundary collapsed to a point, and show up, directly or indirectly, in a number of other ``no-go'' theorems: the aforementioned proof by C.\ Simpson that strict 3-groupoids are not equivalent to 3-dimensional homotopy types, and the impossibility of defining proof nets for multiplicative linear logic with units \cite{heijltjes2014proof}, which would yield a simpler proof of coherence for linearly distributive categories compared to \cite{blute1996natural}.
+These show up, directly or indirectly, in a number of other ``no-go'' theorems: the aforementioned proof by C.\ Simpson that strict 3-groupoids are not equivalent to 3-dimensional homotopy types, and the impossibility of defining proof nets for multiplicative linear logic with units \cite{heijltjes2014proof}, which would yield a simpler proof of coherence for linearly distributive categories compared to \cite{blute1996natural}.

 Incidentally, in most examples of poly-bicategories that we know of, there is no natural definition of 2-cells with no inputs and no outputs; this is true even of the main example of \cite{cockett2003morphisms}, the poly-bicategorical Chu construction, as discussed in our Example \ref{exm:chu}.
 This leads us to our second technical choice.